 - Increase muscle and bone strength

 The most common sprain happens to the ankle or knee.
-An injury when the ankle or knee rolls, twists, or turns in an awkward way.
-A sprain causes swelling, pain, and limited range of motion.
+This injury occurs when the ankle or knee rolls, twists, or turns awkwardly.
+A sprain causes swelling, pain, and a limited range of motion.

 Groin strains.
 A groin strain injury happens when you tear or pull a muscle in the area on either side of the body where the belly joins the legs.